seanbao/mnemonas/SECURITY.md

 ## Reporting a Vulnerability

-We take security seriously.
-If you discover a security vulnerability, please report it responsibly.
+Security vulnerability reports are handled seriously.
+Vulnerabilities should be reported responsibly.

 ### How to Report